 JULIE ROBB, PARTNER AT BANKI HADDOCK FIORA

-On 16 December 2014 Nestlé and ("Post") instructed Julie Robb, partner at ("BHF") to make a settlement offer to (“Christian”) which was ignored, seeking to conceal the (“FCC proceedings”) and (“Federal Court proceedings”) and for ("Christian") to provide a written undertaking (click here to download the settlement offer).
+On 16 December 2014 Nestlé and ("Post") instructed Julie Robb, partner at ("BHF") to make a settlement offer to (“Christian”) which was ignored, seeking to conceal the (“FCC proceedings”) and (“Federal Court proceedings”) for the closing of the ("PowerBar + Musashi") acquisition (click here to download the settlement offer).